 - Time Risk

-Purchasing vs Procurement Infographics
+Purchasing vs. Procurement Infographics

-|Procurement is matched the organization need by making strategic sourcing||Purchasing relates to buying goods and services with little strategy.|
+|Purchasing relates to buying goods and services with a little strategy.

 |The objective of purchasing is to buy materials with the exact need.
-Best quality and deliver the material to the destination within a specific period of time.|
+Best quality and deliver the material to the destination within a specific period.

 |Procurement is more than just managing to spend through a structured process.

-|It involves selecting Vendors, Inspection of Quality of Goods and evaluating the potential suppliers.||Purchasing department would like to work with vendors that are previously working with the organization.|
+|It involves selecting Vendors, Inspection of Quality of Goods, and evaluating potential suppliers.

-|It requires a set of skill set like Conflict Resolution, Research, Effective communicator, Influences to maintain good supplier relationship and business outcome.||It requires a set of skills like analytic thinking, inventory management, and time management to maintain so that production of the company is not affected.
+|It requires a set of skills like analytical thinking, inventory management, and time management to maintain so that the company’s production is not affected.

-|The Procurement role is high strategic purpose and value contributor and they build a relationship with company stakeholders.
+|The Procurement role is a high strategic purpose and value contributor, building a relationship with company stakeholders.